Skip White Performance - We have the best prices you will ever find for aluminum heads, rotating assemblies and strokers

 Billet aluminum oil filter adapter.

 Oil pressure of 50-60 lbs in the upper rpm range on a fully warmed up engine is nothing to worry about.
 You may also notice that oil pressure drops at idle to approx 25-30 lbs when the engine is fully warmed up during very hot weather.
 This is somewhat common and no cause for alarm.
+When the time comes to change your first oil filter, the Wix racing filter will most likely improve oil pressure.
+It will certainly improve oil flow, and GPM rating.
+The Wix Racing filters are a true racing filter, and have a micron rating of around 60.
+You will be required to change your oil and filter more frequently when using the Wix Racing filters.
+Around every 1500-2000 miles.

 If your engine has a Dart block, then it has priority main oiling.
 This block routes the oil in a very different pathway compared to a GM block.
 The mains and rod bearings as well as the crankshaft are well protected with an ample supply of oil even when the oil pressure numbers are lower than you think they should be.

-There are many special additives in race grade oils that are not in conventional oil.
+There are many special additives in true race grade oils that are not in conventional oil.
 These additives are very valuable for high performance engines.
 Never add anything to racing oil.
 This oil has exactly what is needed to protect a high performance engine.
 Some of these oils will state that they are low or possibly non-detergent, and that is a desirable trait of racing oil.

 The anti-foaming agents in race grade oils are much better than what you would find in conventional motor oil.
 Race grade oils have higher than normal amounts of the zinc compounds in them, and there are many components in the engine that can make great use of these additives.

 This engine does not include a fuel pump.
-This engine is best suited to operate with an electric fuel pump, with a pressure regulator set at 6-6.5 psi.
+This engine is best suited to operate with an electric fuel pump, with a pressure regulator set at 5.5-6.5 psi.
 A chrome block off plate will be installed on the engine.
 We believe that the electric fuel pump system is a superior fuel delivery system compared to a mechanical system.
 If you decide to run a high volume mechanical fuel pump on this engine, then you must use the special polymer fuel pump rod that we offer, and you must also use a fuel pressure regulator, and gauge, set to approx. 6.0-6.5 psi.
 Only use engine oils with high levels of zinc compounds in them when running a mechanical fuel pump.
 This will protect the eccentric fuel pump lobe on the camshaft.
 We strongly recommend the Schaeffer Racing oil.
 See our other listings for this oil.

 Engine break in: As soon as your engine is installed, check and reset the timing if needed.